mattstyles/raid/packages/create-raid-app/readme.md

 There is no formal configuration for `create-raid-app` and it wants to remain as easy to use as possible, this leaves forking as the simplest solution to creating a different base scaffold process or adding additional commands that may be unique to your application, structure and preferences.

-As the `create-raid-app` global defers to any local version you install a specific fork in to your `node_modules` and `create-raid-app` will continue to work as you need.
+As the `create-raid-app` global defers to any local version if you install a specific fork in to your `node_modules` then `create-raid-app` will continue to work as you need.

 See the existing `create-raid-app` structure for examples of how to create your own commands and templates.